GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 | This will open a dialog that allows you to specify the connection details.
 Make sure that GeoServer has full access to the specified PostGIS instance.
 | For more options (or if you wish to specify a JNDI connection pool) please create the datastore using the GeoServer admin page instead.

+.. warning::    | Neither the GeoServer REST API nor the Importer extension is authorized to delete underlying PostGIS layer data tables.
+                | This means that Bridge also won't be able to clean up these data tables and that each publication will create new tables in the database,
+                  adding a numeric suffix to the table name and GeoServer feature type to avoid conflicts.
+If you (re)publish frequently, this may lead to a lot of redundant data!
+                | Therefore, it's recommended to create a clean-up script on the database side that will remove any "orphaned" tables
+                  that were created by GeoServer, but are no longer used by any feature type.

 PostGIS
 -------